anyanliu/myrepo/README.md

 ## 简介

-`CombiningClassifier` is a function that implete Logistic.
+`CombiningClassifier` is a function that implement Logistic.
+Because of my initial misunderstanding of the assignment problem, the function name may be ambiguous.
+But note that it is a function that implements a glm function.

 ---